syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Ink.md

 After erasing the ink annotation, if its size or position is changed from the values before the erasing operation, the `AnnotationMovedOrResized` event will be raised.
 The old bounds before the erase operation and the new bounds after the eraser operation can be obtained from the event arguments.
 Refer to this [section](https://help.syncfusion.com/xamarin/pdf-viewer/ink#how-to-identify-whether-the-ink-annotation-is-moved-or-resized).

+### Changing the thickness of ink eraser
+You can get or set the thickness of the ink annotation by using the `AnnotationSettings.InkEraserSettings.Thickness` property.
+Refer to the following code example.

+{% tabs %}
+{% highlight xaml %}

+//To set the Ink eraser thickness pdfViewerControl.AnnotationMode = AnnotationMode.InkEraser;
+pdfViewerControl.AnnotationSettings.InkEraserSettings.Thickness = 70;

+{% endhighlight %}
+{% endtabs %}
+N>The default value of ink eraser thickness is 40, and it ranges from 5 to 150.